dfrechdev/create-apex-js-app/README.md

 # load the template from the npm package apexjs-template-my-lib with the version 0.1.4
 npx create-apex-js-app myApp --template apexjs-template-my-lib@0.1.4

-# load the template from the github project apexjs-template-my-lib of user githubUser
+# load the template from the github repository "myTemplate" of user "gituser" via https
-npx create-apex-js-app myApp --template githubUser/apexjs-template-my-lib
+npx create-apex-js-app myApp --template git+https://git@github.com/gituser/myTemplate.git

-# load tag 0.1.4 of the template apexjs-template-my-lib from your local git server with ssh
+# load tag 0.1.4 of the template myLocalTemplate from your local git url with ssh
-npx create-apex-js-app myApp --template git+ssh://git@mygitserver.com:apexjs-template-my-lib.git#0.1.4
+npx create-apex-js-app myApp --template git+ssh://git@my-local-git-url:myLocalTemplate.git#0.1.4
 ```

+Please note, that while it is a possibility to install from a gib repository by calling "gituser/repository" only, this notation can not be used here.
+You need to provide the full git url as shown above.

-Check you below section on how to [create your own template](#create-your-own-template) for further details.
+Check below section for more details on how to [create your own template](#create-your-own-template) .

 ### Questions during the creation